matlab-actions/.github/README.md

-# GitHub Actions for MATLAB
+# Use MATLAB with GitHub Actions
 With [GitHub&reg; actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions) for MATLAB&reg;, you can run MATLAB scripts, functions, and statements as part of your workflow.
 You also can run your MATLAB and Simulink&reg; tests and generate artifacts such as JUnit test results and Cobertura code coverage reports.
 The actions let you run MATLAB code and Simulink models on [self-hosted](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners) or [GitHub-hosted](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners) runners:

 - If you want to use a self-hosted runner, you must set up a computer with MATLAB (R2013b or later) as your runner.
 The runner uses the first MATLAB version on the system path to execute your workflow.